 The good news is also that WestHost has been showing improved loading times throughout the year, without any bigger increases in speed.

 4. 30-Day Money-Back Guarantee

 WestHost offers a full refund backed by their 30-days money-back policy.
 If for any reason you decide that their service is not for you within 30 days of registration, they will refund you in full.

 5. Instant Activation

-Unlike most web hosts (especially inMotion hosting & Web Hosting Hub), you don’t have to wait for hours or days for your account to be activated.
+Unlike most web hosts, you don’t have to wait for hours or days for your account to be activated.
 With WestHost, your account will be activated instantly.